Adhesive Mat Protocol for Cleanroom Use

 • common hallway- warehouse or receiving

 Mats should be placed so that all those passing through that point must step on the mats.
 The cleanroom tacky mats should be placed with the longer dimension of the mat in the same direction as the traffic flow for maximum footfalls on each mat.
 The minimum number of footfalls should be two with each foot for each location.

-The length of the mat should be long enough to provide two footfalls with each foot at each location.
+The length of the cleanroom sticky mats should be long enough to provide two footfalls with each foot at each location.
 Usually this is a minimum of the standard 45”.

 The color of our cleanroom tacky mats can vary from the standard white, blue and grey to custom colors and printed messages.
 The color has no effect on the function of the mat.
 In general, the white color shows the most dirt and particulates, and is preferred by most users to make sure the layers are changed at frequent enough intervals.
 However, blue and grey work just as well when a maintenance schedule is set.